maksik997/MyHub/README.md

 Simply open your browser, type localhost or your server's IP address, append the port number (e.g., localhost:8080), and enjoy the application.
 All available endpoints will be provided through the website interface.

+## Post Scriptum

+This great, and kind of obsolete documentation will changed, when RESTful API is introduced into the project (~version `1.2-1.3`).